 LAKIN’S GORGES CHEESE AT EAST FORTY FARM – WALDOBORO

 2361 Friendship Rd

 207-230-4318 / 207-701-7375

 Lakin’s Gorges Cheese is made at East Forty Farm, a small family farm in Waldoboro, Maine on the Medomak River.
 Allison Lakin started making cheese in 2002, and founded Lakin’s Gorges Cheese in 2011.
-She makes fresh and aged cheese using Jersey cow milk from Grace Pond Farm and her own growing herd.
+SShe makes fresh and aged cheese with milk from her small herd of Jersey cows.

-The cheeses are all original recipe: Fresh Basket Ricotta, Jig, Prix de Diane, Opus 42, Morgan, Cascadilla Bleu, Luna and Grandiflora.
+The original recipe cheeses include: Medallion, Prix de Diane, Opus 42, Cascadilla Bleu and Rockweed.
 Rockweed was introduced in 2019 and with its distinctive ribbon of powdered seaweed in the center, went on to win a Silver Medal at the Big E and be named one of the top 10 foods in New England by Yankee Magazine.
 In 2022, Lakin’s Rockweed cheese won a gold medal at the World Championship Cheese Contest Soft Ripened Chees Class.
 Learn more about Rockweed here.